Volvo S60 saloon

 In-depth reviews

-Rather than looking like a shrunken S90, the Volvo S60 has an individual look of its own, with sportier proportions and shorter overhangs front and rear.
+Rather than looking like a shrunken Volvo S90, the S60 has an individual look of its own, with sportier proportions and shorter overhangs front and rear.
 All the recent Volvo styling cues are present and correct, including the 'Thor's Hammer' headlight design.
 In R-Design trim, there's a subtle bodykit and rear lip spoiler that doesn't overplay the sporty theme, which makes the fact that the T8 can race from 0-62mph in just 4.6 seconds all the more surprising.
+From 2022 there are just two trim levels, called Plus and Ultimate.

-Yet this is a car for which Volvo claims 176.5mpg and exhaust emissions as low as 39g/km.
-That comes courtesy of an all-electric range of 36 miles on a full charge.
-Those emissions mean the S60 T8 matches the 16% Benefit-in-Kind bracket into which the BMW and Mercedes plug-in hybrids slip, so the Volvo brings a remarkably low rate of company car tax for a car with this much performance.
+Yet this is a car for which Volvo claims 400mpg (that’s not a typo) and exhaust emissions from as low as 17g/km.
+That comes courtesy of an all-electric range of up to 56 miles on a full charge - more than most plug-in hybrids.
+Those emissions mean the S60 T8 can slip into a lower Benefit-in-Kind bracket than the BMW and Mercedes plug-in hybrids, so the Volvo brings a remarkably low rate of company-car tax for a car with this much performance.

 The S60 has an interior that compares well with its rivals in terms of quality, and it arguably beats them for layout and aesthetic appeal.
-It's virtually unchanged from the V60 estate, with restrained, upmarket looks and a high-tech feel thanks to a big, portrait-oriented 'Sensus' central display that controls infotainment and convenience features.
+It's virtually unchanged from the V60 estate, with restrained, upmarket looks and a high-tech feel thanks to a big, portrait-oriented central display that controls infotainment and convenience features and runs Google-based software.

 There's no shortage of driver-assistance technology either; Volvo's 'Pilot Assist' system is on hand to make motorway driving safer and more relaxing, and nobody aboard will complain of tight interior space.
 In what may seem a break from tradition, neither the S60 saloon nor V60 estate are the most capable load carriers in their class.

-We remain unconvinced that the S60 T8 Twin Engine really stacks up as an alternative sports saloon.
+We remain unconvinced that the S60 Recharge T8 really stacks up as an alternative sports saloon.
 The less expensive BMW 330e isn't much slower, is more appealing to drive, and still offers tax advantages to those who can make use of them.